-- The troughs can be made using any material you wish – cardboard or wood, for example, or even 3D-printed trays (we will provide a 3D-printable file of the correct dimensions).
+- The troughs can be made using any material you wish – cardboard or wood, for example, or even 3D-printed trays (examples of which can be found here).

 - There is flexibility over the positioning of the troughs to allow different methods of approaching them.
 Each trough must be on the side of the line-following line shown above and must also be within the appropriate bright green box.

-- Your robot must take an amount of “cattle feed” (in this case, a fixed, specified volume of dried rice or seeds that we will specify) from the starting point (your barn) and deliver it into the troughs.
+- Your robot must deliver “cattle feed” from the starting point (your barn) and deliver it into the troughs.

 - A line will be provided on the course layout to enable you to use vision or line following sensors to navigate your way.
 You do not need to use this line, however, to complete the task.

 - The challenge should be run up to three times in succession within the time limit.

 - You must submit a single video showing your runs.

 - The timer will not be stopped during the reset process (to make it easier for the Judges and for greater overall accuracy).